×

 Rot is the main issue that wood faces.
 Here are some tips to follow to help take the best care of your wood fencing and gates:

-Keep Out Moisture: If you are considering where exactly to install a new wood fence, where there are trees and dark is not a good option.
-It is ideal for wood to be kept dry in order to help prevent any rotting.
-No sun and moisture are the combination that can lead your wood fencing to break out in rotting areas.
-If you have an area near many trees that needs a fence, you should consider the alternative to wood – vinyl or PVC.
-These are much more durable to stand up to moist areas.
+Keep Out Moisture: If you are considering exactly where to install a new wood fence, keep in mind that where there are trees, dark is not a good option.
+It is ideal to keep wood dry to help prevent rotting.
+No sun and moisture are a combination that can cause your wood fencing to rot.
+If you have an area near many trees that needs a fence, you should consider the alternative to wood: vinyl or PVC.
+These are much more durable and better able to withstand moist areas.
 As an original PVC manufacturer in the Chicagoland region, our Fence Masters team can help and offer guidance and advice.

-Sealing It Up: Wood needs to be sealed up to help it last with a sealant that will help inhibit moisture to build up and penetrate your wood fencing.
-You should plan on reapplying any sealant about once a year in order for it to work consistently.
+Sealing It Up: Wood needs to be sealed up to help it last with a sealant that will help inhibit moisture from building up and penetrating your wood fencing.
+You should plan to reapply any sealant about once a year for it to work consistently.
 Keep an eye on your fence and touch up areas as needed.

 Fence Professionals are Here To Help

 We understand that you may have questions or concerns.
 Our team at Fence Masters is available to guide you through the process and help you determine what type of fencing may be best for your project.
-Our in-house iron weld shop allows us to customize pieces, and we work with not only residential clients, but also commercial customers for their fencing needs.
-We install fencing in not only wood and vinyl, but also aluminum and wrought iron.
+Our in-house iron-weld shop allows us to customize pieces, and we work with residential and commercial clients for their fencing needs.
+We install fencing in wood, vinyl, aluminum, and wrought iron.
 We also work with chain-link fencing for our commercial clients.
 If you need just temporary fencing for an on-site project, our team can help with that as well.
 Reach out through our online contract form

 Call Us Today